Patient Education and FAQ’s

 When can I go back to the gym and start exercising after a rhinoplasty?

 After a rhinoplasty, there is the potential for bleeding in your nose.
-This can be severe in rare cases and if it happens, it can affect the result of your surgery.
+This can be severe in rare cases, and if it happens, it can affect the result of your surgery.
 This is why we are very cautious about anything that may increase the risk of bleeding.
-Exercise can increase your heart rate and blood pressure and that can increase the risk of bleeding.
-I recommend people wait at least three weeks before they start exercising; it is uncommon to have a nose bleed after three weeks.
+Exercise can increase your heart rate and blood pressure, and that can increase the risk of bleeding.
+I recommend waiting at least three weeks before exercising; it is uncommon to have a nosebleed after three weeks.
 However, exercise can also increase the swelling in your nose.
 Some people find their nose swells a little more after they exercise in the first month or two.

 Return to the top